bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mosharrafa.md

 title: Mosharrafa, Ali Moustafa
 born: 1898
 died: 1950
-keywords: quantum theory, relativity, mathematics, Mosharrafa, Cairo University, interpolation theorem, Ramsey numbers
+keywords: ali moustafa mosharrafa,mosharrafa
-description: Ali Moustafa Mosharrafa was an Egyptian physicist who contributed to the development of quantum theory, relativity and mathematics, his achievements include founding the Institute of Mathematical Sciences, developing an interpolation theorem and publishing textbooks and research articles.
+description: b>Ali Moustafa Mosharrafa was an Egyptian theoretical physicist who contributed to the development of quantum theory as well as the theory of relativity.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---